Forearm Brace

 • Tingling, numbness, or burning in the thumb, index, and middle fingers (usually not the little finger).

-• Symptoms that are worse at night or when the wrist is bent for a long time.
+• Symptoms that are worse at night or when the wrist stays bent for a long time.

 • A habit of shaking or rubbing the hand to get relief.

-• Gradually increasing difficulty with small, fiddly tasks.
+• Gradually increasing difficulty with fine hand movements.

 Inside the tunnel, repeated loading of the finger flexor tendons and prolonged bent wrist positions can cause the tendon sheaths to swell.
-Because the bones and ligament forming the tunnel do not stretch much, any extra bulk raises pressure.
-The median nerve is squeezed, its blood supply is affected, and the signals it carries become less reliable.
+Because the bones and ligament forming the tunnel have little flexibility, any extra bulk raises pressure.
+The median nerve is squeezed, its blood supply is reduced, and the signals it carries become less reliable.
 At first this may cause occasional tingling and numbness, especially at night.
-If the same way of using the hand and wrist continues, symptoms can last longer and may be present more of the time.
+If the same wrist positions and hand use continue, symptoms can last longer and may be present more of the time.
 In more advanced cases, the muscles at the base of the thumb can weaken and thin, making pinching and gripping harder.

-This is why persistent CTS symptoms should not be ignored.
-The longer the median nerve is exposed to raised pressure, the greater the risk that some changes will be slower or harder to reverse.
-Other problems, such as nerve issues in the neck or further up the arm, can produce similar symptoms, so proper assessment is important.
+Ongoing CTS symptoms should always be checked.
+The longer the median nerve is exposed to raised pressure, the greater the risk that recovery will be slower or incomplete.
+Other problems, such as nerve issues in the neck or further up the arm, can cause similar symptoms, so proper assessment is important.

 • The tunnel is tight with little room to spare.